 The AACC Dance and Drum Performance Company has performed before an estimated 200,000 people in New York, Ohio,

 South Carolina, Ontario, and Canada.
+When the World University Games took place in Buffalo in 1993, our Dance and Drum company performed as a part of the opening ceremonies.
 Artistic Director Netanya Thompson currently instructs weekly dance and drum classes for adults and children open to the community.
 The company is available for corporate, community-based, religious, and other booking engagements.
 For information about the company's annual recital please inquire via the email listed below.